Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Photo-switchable liquid crystralline brush under ultraviolet light

 \section{Photo-switchable liquid crystralline brush under ultraviolet light}

-We consider the idealised case, when illumination of the LCPB by the UV light results in photoisomerization of all existent chromophores into the $c$ type.
+We consider the idealized case, when illumination of the LCPB by the UV light results in photoisomerization of all existent chromophores into the $c$ type.
 Let us consider different energy terms that affect the structure of LCPB in a solvent.

-Each polymer molecule is expected to be of stretched bended conformation because of implicit stiffness of their backbones.
-Side chain with terminal chromophores are perpendicular to backbones according due to their strong coupling to them.
+Each polymer molecule is expected to be of a stretched bended conformation because of the stiffness of their backbones induced by the presence of the side chains.
+Side chains with terminal chromophores are perpendicular to the backbones due to their strong coupling to them.
 The molecules may rotate around their grafted beads as semi-rigid objects subjected to the effect of excluded volume with respect to their neighbours.
 Excluded volume effect is strengthened by solvation of the $c$ chromophores.
 These properties reduce the LCPB under UV light to the non-LC brush, composed of semi-rigid side chain polymers.
-The bottom surface of the simulation box has adsorbing properties for the molecules, because the polymer $p$ beads have lesser repulsive neighbours near the surface than in a bulk.
+The bottom surface of the simulation box has adsorbing properties for the molecules, because the polymer~$p$ beads have less repulsive neighbours near the surface than in a bulk.
 The competition between the (i) adsorption of the polymers on the botom surface, and (ii) their repulsion because of overcrowding will determine the final state of the LCPB.

+We found basically the same structure of the LCPB in a wide temperature range, from $450$~K to $600$~K, therefore, the case of the temperature $480$~K is illustrated only.
+As discussed above, the simulation performed at each number of molecules $N_\text{br}$ consists of $10$ independent runs.
+Each run comprises the 10~$\mathrm{ns}$ reset stage performed at high temperature of $T=800$~K followed by the 90~$\mathrm{ns}$ relaxation stage performed at $T=480$~K. Last 20~$\mathrm{ns}$ of the relaxation stage of each independent run serve as a productive part of the simulations and provide statistics for averaging all the properties of interest and their error estimates.
+For the sake of brevity, thereafter we merge the time evolution of relevant properties of interest obtained in the course of $10$ independent runs into a single plot.
+Data within productive parts are emphasized via bold lines.

-We found basically the same structure of the LCPB in a wide temperature range, from $450K$ to $600K$, therefore, the case of the temperature $480K$ is illustrated only.
-At small number $N_{br}$ of molecules in the LCPB, the effect (i) prevails and we observe collapsed state, see Fig.~\ref{BR_snap1}, on the left.
-With the increase of $N_{br}$, the molecules deadsorb from the bottom surface and straighten up, along the $OZ$ axis, see Fig.~\ref{BR_snap1}, in the middle and on the right.
+At small number $N_\text{br}$ of molecules in the LCPB, the effect (i) prevails and we observe a collapsed state, see figure~\ref{BR_snap1}, on the left.
+With an increase of $N_\text{br}$, the molecules desorb from the bottom surface and straighten up, along the $OZ$ axis, see figure~\ref{BR_snap1}, in the middle and on the right.